xiaoli-dong/metagenomics_crash_course/fastqc/README.md

-# Short read quality assesment
+# Sequence quality assesment
 In this tutorial, you will use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to evaluate your sequence quality and get a quick impression of whether your data has any problems of which you should be aware before doing any furthur analysis.
 FastQC exports a html summary report containing the data summay graphs and tables.
+To learn how to interpret the FastQC report, please check  [FastQC Help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/)

 ### Create raw directory